pierrepeterlongo/logan_blaster/README.md

 2. From a [Logan-Search](https://logan-search.org/) session id.
 The query and Logan accessions are then automaticaly retreived.

 In any case, for each accession, `logan_blaster`
-1. Dowloads the Logan contigs,
+1. Downloads the Logan contigs,
 2. Recruits contigs that contain at least one shared k-mer (k=17 by default) with the query (uses `[back_to_sequences](https://github.com/pierrepeterlongo/back_to_sequences)`),
 3. Runs a local blast between the query and this subset of contigs.
+4. Analyses the blast results: prints the portion(s) of the query matched by at least contig of the accession

 ## Requires